parallelbgls/Modbus.Net/README.md

 * AddressCombiner need to add maximum length now.
 Combiner will consider the maximum length when combining addresses (Complete)

 ### Version 1.3.8
-* Change Resx to appsettings.json, now you can set default params there (Complete)
+* Change Resx to appsettings.json, now you can set default params there (Complete - CORE ONLY)
 * Change ISpecialProtocalUnit to SpecialProtocalUnitAttribute (Complete)

 ### Version 1.3.9